Telecine: Pulsed LED/triggered three CCD camera system

-With the manufacturing of new high-power LEDs, came pulsed LED/triggered three CCD camera systems.
-Flashing the LED light source for a very short time span gives the full-frame CCD camera a stop action of the film, allowing continuous film motion.
-With CCD video cameras that have a trigger input, the camera now can be electronically synced up to the film transport framing.
-There are now a number of retail and home made Pulsed LED/triggered camera systems.
+With the manufacturing of new high-power LEDs came pulsed LED/triggered three-CCD camera systems.
+Flashing the LED light source for a very short time gives the full-frame CCD camera a stop action of the film, allowing continuous film motion.
+With CCD video cameras that have a trigger input, the camera can be electronically synced to the film transport framing.

 An array of high-power multiple red, green and blue LEDs is pulsed just as the film frame is positioned in front of the optical lens.
 The camera sends the single, non-interlaced image of the film frame to a digital frame store, where the electronic picture is clocked out at the selected TV frame rate for PAL or NTSC or other standards.
 More advanced systems replace the sprocket wheel with laser or camera-based perf detection and image stabilization system.